FrenchFive/paint/README.md

 - Smooth brush rendering for better performance.
 - Undo and redo buttons with keyboard shortcuts (Ctrl+Z / Ctrl+Y).
 - "New" option clears the canvas (Ctrl+N) via the File menu.
+- New canvas resets the size to the maximum space available.
 - Browser shortcut for Ctrl+N is overridden so it clears the canvas instead of opening a new window.
 - Save Your Artwork: Download your creations as images to share with friends. 💾
 - Modern interface with improved toolbar styling.